google/jpegli/doc/developing_in_github.md

 ### Fork your private copy

-The JPEG XL code is located in [this repo](https://github.com/libjxl/libjxl).
+The jpegli code is located in [this repo](https://github.com/google/jpegli).

 The normal developer workflow in GitHub involves creating your own fork of a repository and uploading your own changes there.
 From your own copy you can